 Collectors usually must have some combination of relevant college education and specialized experience.
-Specialized experience may include previous work as a loan officer or credit manager, or background in collections, management, customer service, or tax compliance.
-A bachelor's degree is needed for employment as a collector with the IRS; no additional experience is required, and experience may not be substituted for the degree.
-Degrees in business, finance, accounting, and criminal justice are desired by employers.
+Specialized experience may include previous work as a loan officer or credit manager, or a background in collections, management, customer service, or tax compliance.
+A bachelor’s degree is needed for employment as a collector with the IRS; no additional experience is required, and experience may not be substituted for the degree.
+Employers desire degrees in business, finance, accounting, and criminal justice.

-At the state and local levels, a bachelor’s degree is not always required, although related work experience is desired.
+Although a bachelor’s degree is not always required at the state and local levels, related work experience is desired.

 Entry-level collectors get both formal training and on-the-job training under an instructor’s guidance before working independently.
 Collectors also are encouraged to continue their professional education by attending meetings to exchange information about how modifications to tax laws affect collection methods.

 Some state and local governments accept work experience as a substitute for education.
-In these cases, employers may hire tax examiners and revenue agents who have work experience in accounting, bookkeeping, or tax analysis.
-Employers may also hire collectors who have work experience in related areas, such as collections, customer service, or credit checking.
+In these cases, employers may hire tax examiners and revenue agents who have work experience as accountants or bookkeepers.
+Employers may also hire tax collectors who have work experience in related occupations, such as bill and account collectors, customer service representatives, and credit checkers.